mochila83/book_site/README.md

 # Application Name: Book Club

 * Full-stack app using Ruby on Rails for the Back-End and React for the Front-End.
-This is the beginnigs of a virtual book-club.
-Where users can keep track of books and authors.
-Add favorites, read reviews on books, and discuss the books they are reading in their book club.
+This is the beginnigs of a virtual book-club, where users can keep track of books and authors they are currently reading.

 ## Initial Requirements